Skip to content

 FOREIGN KEY (publisher_ref) REFERENCES publishers(publisher_id),

-PRIMARY KEY (publisher_ref, symbol, symbol_type, start_date),
+PRIMARY KEY (publisher_ref, symbol, symbol_type, start_date, source_instrument_id),

 CHECK (start_date <= end_date)